 - Pre-heat oven to 350 degrees.
 Oil an 8-inch square baking pan and dust it with oat flour.

 - Place the figs in a small pot with enough water to cover them.
 Bring to a boil and lower to a simmer; simmer for about five minutes.
 Remove figs from the pot, drain them, and place them in your food processor along with dates, lemon juice, agave or syrup, and cinnamon.
 Process until the mixture resembles a smooth fig jam.
 (Try not to eat all of said jam before you make your bars.
 You will be tempted. )

-- Mix the oats, oat flour, cinnamon, salt, protein powder if using, baking powder, and sugar together in a large mixing bowl.
+- Mix the oats, oat flour, cinnamon, salt, baking powder, and sugar together in a large mixing bowl.
 In a medium bowl, whisk together almond milk, applesauce, vanilla and oil.
 Add the wet ingredients to the dry ingredients and mix till just combined.

 - Layer half of the oat mixture into your baking pan.
 Using an inverted spatula or regular spatula, spread all of the fig paste on top.
 Spread remaining oat mixture on top of the fig paste.